SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_Amplifier_Collector.md

 # Teleste Amplifier Collector

-With this connector, you can poll a set of Teleste amplifiers (that all support the same MIBs) and collect all the data in one driver.
+With this connector, you can poll a set of Teleste amplifiers (that all support the same MIBs) and collect all the data in one connector.

 ## About